The Gunny Sack

 Mix white chocolate chips and dried cranberries into the basic sugar cookie dough.

-Scoop tablespoon sized balls of cookie dough.
-Place white chocolate cranberry cookie dough balls in the freezer for a couple of hours, until firm, and then put into freezer bags or containers.
-Store in freezer until ready to use.
+Scoop tablespoon-sized balls of cookie dough.
+Place the white chocolate cranberry cookie dough balls in the freezer for a couple of hours until firm, and then put them into freezer bags or containers.
+Store in the freezer until ready to use.

-Remove cookie dough balls from freezer.
-Place on a parchment covered baking sheet.
+Remove cookie dough balls from the freezer.
+Place on a parchment-covered baking sheet.
 Bake at 375 degrees for 9-11 minutes.

 Peppermint Sugar Cookies